A look at Annie Henry's paintings, sculptures and creative clay work.

 Annie is always happy to discuss any possible commissions.

-As a meditation, Annie stitches finger labyrinths of her designs.
+As a meditation, Annie stitches finger labyrinths of her designs which can be found in her online shop.

 If you would like to receive an invitation to Annie's next exhibition, please send an email to